Modules¶

 pass

+JWTModule provides JWTService which is injected into CustomModule.
+By declaring ForwardRefModule(JWTModule) in CustomModule, the JWTService will be properly resolved during instantiation of CustomModule, regardless of the order in which the modules are configured in the application.
 This pattern is particularly useful when: - You want to avoid direct module instantiation - You need to configure a module differently in different parts of your application - You want to maintain loose coupling between modules

-Forward Reference by Class
+Forward Reference by Class¶

 In the following example, we have two modules, ModuleA and ModuleB.
 ModuleB needs to reference ModuleA as a dependency, but instead of instantiating ModuleA directly, it uses ForwardRefModule to declare the dependency.